ionic-team/ionic-framework/core/src/components/accordion/readme.md

 ## Accessibility

+### Animations

+By default, animations are enabled when expanding or collapsing an accordion item.
+Animations will be automatically disabled when the `prefers-reduced-motion` media query is supported and set to `reduce`.
+For browsers that do not support this, animations can be disabled by setting the `animated` config in your Ionic Framework app.

+### Keyboard Navigation

 When used inside an `ion-accordion-group`, `ion-accordion` has full keyboard support for interacting with the component.
 The following table details what each key does:

 | Key                | Function                                                     |